 • Elimination from 4 am to 12 pm

-By only eating easy to digest fruit in the morning you are allowing your body to focus on detoxification and finish the elimination cycle which is crucial for weight loss.
+By only eating fruit first thing in the morning, you are allowing your body to focus on detoxification and finish the elimination cycle, which is crucial for weight loss.

-Eating fruit in the morning until noon which is cleansing and very low in fat allows the liver and body can focus on elimination without being slowed by the added burden of digestion that is a very energy-demanding that takes energy away from detoxification and elimination.
+Eating fruit in the morning until noon, which is cleansing and very low in fat, allows the liver and body can focus on elimination without being slowed by the added burden of digestion.
+The process of digesting concentrated foods is very energy-demanding and takes energy away from detoxification and elimination.

-(You can learn more about the benefits of fruit and a low-fat plant-based diet for weight loss and insulin resistance here)
+(You can learn more about the benefits of fruit and a low-fat plant-based diet here)

-Finish eating your last meal of the day early enough so that by the time you go to bed your meal has left your stomach and is ready to be absorbed by the body in the assimilation phase.
+Finish eating your last meal of the day early enough so that by the time you go to bed, your last meal has left your stomach and is ready to be absorbed by the body in the assimilation phase.

 Eat fruit all on its own

-Fruits are one of the easiest foods for the body to digest and pass through the stomach in 20-40 minutes depending on the type of fruit eaten.
-Fruit can be up to 90 percent water and is great for hydrating the body along with providing micro-nutrients and antioxidants to cleanse the liver.
+Fruits are one of the easiest foods for the body to digest and pass through the stomach in 20-40 minutes, depending on the type of fruit eaten.
+Fruit can be up to 90 percent water and is fantastic for hydrating the body along with providing micro-nutrients and antioxidants to cleanse the liver.

-When fruits are eaten with other foods such as legumes and animal protein the fruit is forced to stay in the stomach longer.
-The naturally high sugar content in fructose will cause excess fermentation of grains and legumes and putrefaction of animal proteins therefore fruit is best eaten on its own.
+When fruits are eaten with other foods such as legumes and animal protein, the fruit is forced to stay in the stomach longer.
+The naturally high sugar content in fructose will cause excess fermentation of grains and legumes and putrefaction of animal proteins.
+The fruit is best eaten on its own to avoid fermentation.

-Learning to listen to your body and when you are full is crucial for weight loss and optimal digestion.
-The body is meant to be nourished with nutrient-dense whole foods but overeating on any food puts an extra burden on the digestive system along with extra calories that are not needed.
+Listening to your body and when you are full is crucial for weight loss and optimal digestion.
+The body needs to be nourished with nutrient-dense whole foods, but overeating any food burdens the digestive system.
+The extra calories from overeating are unnecessary.
 Eating until you are 80 percent full and not overeating is a powerful weight loss tip.

-By practicing these simple yet powerful weight loss tips the ten pounds of excess weight I carried dropped away healthily.
-Whether someone has 100 pounds to lose or 5 pounds to lose it can be just as challenging to lose weight without a strategy that works.
+By practicing these simple yet powerful weight loss tips, the ten pounds of excess weight I carried dropped away healthily.
+It can be just as challenging to lose weight without a strategy that works, whether someone has 100 pounds to lose or 5 pounds to lose.

-Sign up here to get your weight loss challenge cheat sheet with life-changing weight loss tips
+If you are struggling to lose weight, sign up to get your weight loss cheat sheet with life-changing tips.